INTERMEDIA COLOUR SECURITY WITH PANTONE

 Pantone colour fans are a costy thing to have.
 Priced at approx. 150 to 350 Euros per colour fan set, consisting of a coated and an uncoated fan, you really have to thoroughly think if the investment is really worth it - especially as a single entrepreneur.
 Here, I want to focus on Color Bridge fans.
 They are more expensive but extremely important for designers that work in the print and digital sector.
 Why?
 Read on to find out.

 Pantone colour fans make the lives of corporate designers much easier.
 Whereas cheaper Pantone fans only show you the solid Pantone colour codes and their almost (!) equivalent CMYK codes (on the left on the photo below), more expensive Pantone fans show the CMYK, RGB, HEX and Pantone ("solid") colour codes (on the right on the photo below).
 They build the bridge so to speak ("Color Bridge") between the print and the digital world.
 Also, you can instantly see the difference between Pantone and CMYK colours and contemplate if the extra printing costs are really worth it or not.

 "Plus Series" colour fan on the left and "Color Bridge" colour fan on the right

-Colours have to look exactly the way they were defined in the course of the visualisation of a corporate identity; in print (Pantone/CMYK) as well as on a screen (RGB/HEX).
+Colours have to look exactly the way they were defined in the course of the visualization of a corporate identity design; in print (Pantone/CMYK) as well as on a screen (RGB/HEX).
 However, colours normally look completely different on screen than printed, screen calibration comes on top of it.

 I had already defined the CMYK colour codes for print with the help of my Pantone colour fan.
 In order to get the correct RGB/HEX colour codes, I simply had to look at the left column on my Pantone colour fans.